 Apart from iTunes, it's also recommended to try professional Mac cleaner as FonePaw MacMaster.
 It supports to clean up all duplicate files stored in your MacBook Air/Pro and features more than that.
 Why not give it a shot via a click of the button below.

 When installation finishes, please run the app on "Launchpad".
 At this time, you will see the panel showing up, which allows you to monitor things like "CPU Usage", "Battery Usage" (for MacBook only), "Memory Usage" and so on.
 Click "Duplicate Finder" to enter the next step.

 When you switch to "Duplicate Finder", you will see a screen as the following shows.
 Now, please click the "Choose Path" button and navigate to files you want to scan.
 Then, click "Open" and hit the "Scan" tab to start scanning those folders.

 1. The files with the same extension and the same size will be detected as the duplicate files.
 For example, if you get two songs and the both MP3 files with the size of 15.3 MB on your Mac, the app will scan out and recognize the two as duplicates.

 Step 3.
 Check out and Delete Duplicate Songs

 The scanning process will be completed in no time.
 Then, you're able to preview all duplicates on MacBook.
-There are a few categories on the upper side.
-Please select "Media" option as to check out music files.
-Please mark up songs that you wish to remove and click "Next".
+There are a few items on the left sidebar and please select "Music" on the top to check out music files only.

 It's a relief for your MacBook to lose such burden.
 Let's try whether your MacBook Air/Pro is running as fast as it used to do.
-You can now recover lost data from iPhone on Mac in a quicker way.
+Please have fun with your Mac.